mikhail-angelov/gulp-translations-from-spreadsheet/README.md

 [![Build Status](https://travis-ci.org/mikhail-angelov/gulp-translations-from-spreadsheet.svg?branch=master)](https://travis-ci.org/mikhail-angelov/gulp-translations-from-spreadsheet)

 > Gulp plugin to generate translations json files for angular application from a google spreadsheet

-> **IMPORTANT:** google spreadsheet must have no auth public permissions (e.g.  Anyone with the link can view)
+> **IMPORTANT:** If you do not want to use a service account, google spreadsheet must have no auth public permissions (e.g.  Anyone with the link can view)
 > and it should be explicitly published using "File > Publish to the web" menu option in the google spreadsheets GUI.
-> as far ar this plugin is based on [node-google-spreadsheet](https://github.com/theoephraim/node-google-spreadsheet)
+> this plugin is based on [node-google-spreadsheet](https://github.com/theoephraim/node-google-spreadsheet)
-> it can be extended to support spreadsheets with authentication

 # Install